saurabhkar/action-recognition/README.md

 <li> SIFT algorithm was applied on that dataframe to extract the SIF points (keypoints and descriptors).</li>

 <li> HOG was applied on the original dataframe to extract HOG features. </li>
-<li> Both the above algorithms features have been classified using SVM and KNN. </li>
+<li> Both the above algorithms features have been classified using SVM and DNN. </li>
-<li> SIFT and HOG feature combination has also been implemented and classified using SVM andKNN </li>
+<li> SIFT and HOG feature combination has also been implemented and classified using SVM and DNN. </li>
 <li> CNN was used independently directly on the original dataframe. </li>

+<a href url="https://gluon-cv.mxnet.io/build/examples_datasets/hmdb51.html"> link to the complete dataset can be downloaded from here.
+CLICK HERE .  </a>

 </ul>